 I often get questions from people who are asking about re-canning store-purchased foods.
 Especially when it is purchased in those large, #10-size cans.

-Quote from NCHFP Regarding Re-Canning Food
+Quote from the NCHFP Regarding Re-Canning Food

 NCFHFP – “We have no safe tested processes to do this.
 In some cases, the way the heat is distributed throughout the jar during canning will be very different if you start with already canned/cooked food than with fresh.